luckinet/tabshiftr/README.md

 # Contributions

   - tabshiftr is still in development.
-So far it reliably reorganises 20 different types of tables, all of which are combinations of the dimensions of disorganisation outlined in the vignette.
-We suspect that there are further table arrangements, but they are not clear at this stage, issues submitted by users and contributors should be helpful.
+So far it reliably reorganises 20 different types of tables, but additional dimensions of disorganisation might show themselves.
+If you encounter a table that can’t be reorganised with the current infrastructure, we’d be more than happy to collaborate on advancing `tabshiftr`.
   - Informative error management is work in process.
-  - Moreover, the resulting schema descriptions can be useful for data archiving or database building and tabshiftr should at some point support that those schemas can be exported into data-formats that are used by downstream applications (xml, json, …), following proper (ISO) standards.
+  - Moreover, the resulting schema descriptions can be useful for data archiving or database building and `tabshiftr` should at some point support that those schemas can be exported into data-formats that are used by downstream applications (xml, json, …), following proper (ISO) standards.
+In case you have experience with those standards and would like to collab on it, please get in touch\!

-Contributions to those points and discussions on where tabshiftr should go are highly welcome\!

 # Acknowledgement